 Users had a long list of requests — campaign budgets, performance pacing, audit logs, column customization.
 I mapped what was critical for launch vs. what could be accommodated later, and designed the tab structure to be extensible so new views could be added without restructuring the whole navigation.

-The most significant new feature wasn't about navigation at all.
 The screenshot workaround revealed a deeper problem: support teams had no way to see what an advertiser was actually seeing.
 Every troubleshooting conversation happened at one remove.

 Once I had a working prototype, I ran it through multiple rounds of feedback with admin users.
 The response to the overall direction was positive — the tab-based structure immediately felt more familiar and less disorienting than the current layout.
 The detailed feedback surfaced four main requests: